 Pronunciation of Indonesian

-‘Follow along with this short and easy video to practice your Indonesian pronunciation’.
+‘Follow along with this short and easy video to practice your pronunciation of the Indonesian alphabet.
+Listen to a native speaker then repeat and learn lots of useful words in the process’.

 Overview, some audio files, pronunciation.
 Links to other Indonesian lessons.
 Wikibooks